xmas92/katacoda-scenarios/test/step3.md

 After that's done we need to add the dependencies for the bot with the following
-command: `npm install express body-parser @gitbeaker/node`{{execute}}.
+command: `npm install express body-parser @gitbeaker/node dotenv`{{execute}}.
 These are all dependencies needed for this project.

 In order for us to ease the development we'll also add a development dependency [`nodemon`](https://nodemon.io/).
 It simply reloads the server when a file is